zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 ``mud OR log`` | log mud<br>mud<br>log |
 ``mud AND (NOT log)`` | mud | mud log
-``mud AND (log OR pump*)`` | mud log<br>mud pumps | mud bath ``name:stream* AND (description:pressure OR description:pump)`` | The name starts with "stream" and the description has the either of the terms "pressure" or "pump" |
+``mud AND (log OR pump*)`` | mud log<br>mud pumps | mud bath ``name:stream* AND (description:pressure OR description:pump)`` | The name starts with "stream" and the description includes either term "pressure" or term "pump" |

 ## <a name="Stream_Metadata_search_topic">How Searching Works: Stream Metadata</a>